-- legumes (mixed beans, baked beans, lentils, chickpeas)
+- legumes — such as mixed beans, baked beans, lentils and chickpeas

-- dark leafy green vegetables (spinach, silver beet, broccoli)
+- dark leafy green vegetables — such as spinach, silver beet and broccoli

 How much iron do I need?

-Your recommended daily intake (RDI) of iron depends on your age and sex:
+Your recommended dietary intake (RDI) of iron depends on your age and sex.

-Women need more iron to replace the amount lost in blood during menstruation.
-Until menopause, women need about twice as much iron as men.
+People who have periods need more iron to replace the amount lost in blood during menstruation.

 Click on this infographic to ensure you get an adequate iron intake from a balanced diet.

-Learn how much iron you need each day, which foods are the best sources of iron and how to incorporate them in your diet.
+Learn how much iron you need each day, which foods are the best sources of iron and how to include them in your diet.